Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

 Last contender, `events`.
-The assiduous reader may have noted that `event_chunks` doesn't contain the content of the events: only its ID and its position… <em>roll its eyes</em>… let's digress a bit, should we?
+The assiduous reader may have noted that `event_chunks` doesn't contain the content of the events: only its ID and its position, <i>roll its eyes</i>… let's digress a bit, should we?
 Why that?
 To handle out-of-band events.
 In the Matrix protocol, we can receive events via:

 - [the `/sync` endpoint][`/sync`], it's the main source of inputs, we get most